How To Edit & Be Edited

 What To Bring

-You will need to send a paragraph (no more than 300 words) of your work [that you feel comfortable editing and sharing with group participants] to the instructor a week before the beginning of class for review.
+You will need to send a paragraph (no more than 300 words) of your work [that you feel comfortable editing and sharing with group participants] to the instructor before the beginning of class for review.
 This will be used in the exercise pair editing portion of the workshop.
 Otherwise, we ask that you bring yourself, a positive attitude, and a willingness to learn to each session.

 This workshop is scheduled for Sunday, April 25th at 12:00PM MT [2PM ET, 1PM CT, 11AM PT].
 This class will be 2 hours long.